elcardoson/fdtruckcps/wp-content/plugins/wp-google-analytics-events/readme.txt

 [For more Documentation](http://wpflow.com/documentation/ "Documentation")

+== Frequently Asked Questions ==

+= What Is Google Analytics Event Tracking? =
+Glad you asked, here is our [Complete Introduction to Event Tracking in Google Analytics](https://wpflow.com/what-is-google-analytics-event-tracking/).

+=  Where can I see the events in Google Analytics? = There are two places that show events in GA -

+ 1. The real-time dashboard under "events" - An event should show up here in (almost) real-time.
+ 2. The full report can be found under "Behavior" -> "Events".
+Note that it can take up to 24 hours to show up in this section.

+= Do I have to write any code to use this plugin? = Don't be silly.
+This is why we made this plugin.
+But on a serious note, this could get a little technical so take a look at our [Plugin Documentation](http://wpflow.com/documentation/ "Documentation") page.

+= What are some examples of using events? =
+There are many benefits of using events, and you can get very creative:

+1. Setting event-driven goals in Google Analytics
+2. Tracking in page navigation
+3. Comparing call to action button performance
+4. Understanding what percentage of your visitors got to the end of an article
+5. Tracking contact form submissions
+6. Track Links

+= Can the plugin work along the Google Tag Manager? = Yes, our plugin can work with GTM by using the Data Layer.
+Read more about how to set it up in our [Google Tag Manager implementation guide](https://wpflow.com/knowledgebase/google-tag-manager-support/).

+= I'm stuck and need support =
+You can always use the support tab to open a ticket.
+Please note that while we do our best to answer your questions, we don't check this forum every day.
+If you are looking for more in-depth support, we encourage you to check out [WP Google Analytics Events Pro](http://wpflow.com/upgrade/ "Upgrade to WP Google Analytics Events Pro").

 == Screenshots ==
 1. Plugin General Settings screenshot-3.png
 2. Plugin Click Settings screenshot-4.png
 3. Plugin Scroll Settings screenshot-5.png
 2. Google Analytics real time events screenshot-2.png == Changelog ==

+= Version 2.4.3 =
+1. Google Tag Manager Support
+2. Updated User Interface
+3. Added the Value field to click and scroll events (used to be a Pro feature)

 = Version 2.4 =
 1. Fix for a permissions problem when clicking the settings button = Version 2.4 =